philippminder/tools-for-autodarts/README.md

 - **Cricket-Specific**:
   - `cricket_hit`: When a player hits a Cricket target (15-20 and Bull)
   - `cricket_miss`: When a player hits a non-Cricket target (Miss-14)

+#### Cricket Mode Behavior
+In Cricket games, the caller has specific behavior:
+- `cricket_hit` is triggered when a player hits a target that's still open (15-20 and Bull)
+- `cricket_miss` is triggered when a player hits any other number (Miss-14) or hits a target that's already closed by all players
+- Regular throw sounds (like `t20`, `d16`) are still announced when enabled

+#### Audio Interaction Requirements
+Due to browser security policies, especially on Safari and mobile browsers, audio can only be played after user interaction (click, tap, or keypress).
+The extension will:
+- Automatically detect when audio can't be played
+- Show a notification prompting the user to interact with the page
+- Automatically unlock audio playback once interaction occurs
+- Queue up sounds to ensure nothing is missed during this process

 #### Predefined Caller Sets
 The extension comes with ready-to-use caller sets that you can easily import: